Kell20/EBA/README.md

 This is my first intense project to work with SPRING BOOT framework..
-The project aim on solving a difficulties on buying electric unit in mu country
+The project aim on solving a difficulties on buying electric unit in my country